-Both appeals are upheld.
+Summary of the Facts The diagram shows the tracks of four large boats from approximately thirty seconds before their starting signal until fifteen seconds before.
+At position 2, MW was forced to bear away to avoid collision with W, and almost immediately afterwards ML and L were also forced to bear away to avoid the boat to windward.
+There was no contact between any of the boats.
+Had W steered a course to keep clear, she would have crossed the starting line before her starting signal.
+Each boat to leeward hailed the boat to windward, and each protested the boat or boats to windward of her.
+The protest committee disqualified W, MW, and ML and justified its action with respect to the middle boats by stating that 'failure to do so would limit the effectiveness of rule 11 because all boats, except the most windward one, would be immune from disqualification.'
+MW and ML both appealed.
+Decision Both appeals are upheld.
 MW and ML are to be reinstated.
 Both of them, by their hails, attempted to avoid having to bear away, and neither bore away before becoming obligated to do so to avoid contact with the boat immediately to windward.
 Rule 14 required them to avoid contact if it was 'reasonably possible' to do so, and they complied with the rule.
 Each of them broke rule 11, but each was compelled to do so because W broke rule 11.
-Therefore, each of them is entitled to exoneration under rule 64.1(c).
+Therefore, each of them is entitled to exoneration under rule 64.1(a).
 USSA 1950/37

 CASE 52

 Rule 16.1, Changing Course

 Rule 16.1 does not restrict the course of a keep-clear boat.
 Manoeuvring to drive another boat away from the starting line does not necessarily break this rule.

-Summary of the Facts Before the starting signal, the two boats reached away from the starting line.
+Summary of the Facts

+Before the starting signal, the two boats reached away from the starting line.
 A, moving faster, passed and was clear ahead of B at position 3.
 At position 4, A luffed up to close-hauled, intending to tack back to the line, but she found that B also had luffed and worked into position where, had A tacked, there would have been an immediate collision.
 A then bore away to gybe, only to discover that B had borne away into a position where a gybe would again cause collision.
 Finally, B gybed and headed for the starting line, leaving A well astern.

 A protested B under rule 16.1, claiming that she had been interfered with while in the act of keeping clear.
 The protest committee disqualified B, who appealed, holding that her disputed manoeuvres were legitimate means of driving a competitor away from the starting line.
 Decision B's appeal is upheld.
 She is reinstated.
-B's actions describe a classic manoeuvre in match and team racing, used to gain a favourable starting position ahead of another competitor.
+B's actions describe a classic manoeuvre in match and team racing, used to gain a favourable starting position relative to another competitor.
 The essential point is that rule 16.1 applies only to a right-of-way boat, which B, at positions 3 and 4, was not.
 At position 4, B, as windward boat, had to keep clear under rule 11, but A could not tack without breaking rule 13.
 At position 5, B became the leeward boat with right of way under rule 11.
 Had A gybed onto starboard tack, A would have been subject to rule 15 and, if she changed course after she was on starboard tack, to rule 16.1.
 The facts show that neither boat broke any rule.
-USSA 1955/63 CASE 53
+USSA 1955/63